ileenf/Minesweeper/README.md

 * Catches user error when making an invalid move
 * Board display is simple and easily to read/use
 * Implemented algorithm that reveals adjacent cells when revealing a cell with no bomb or adjacent bombs
+* Counter that displays number of bombs left to flag